 You are a mid-sized team (20-50 people):

-- Recommendation: GitHub Copilot Business ($19/user) is the safe bet.
-It integrates with what you have, and you won’t spend weeks training the team on it.
-Augment Code is worth a look if your codebase is complex.
+Recommendation: GitHub Copilot Business ($19/user) remains the safe bet.
+Augment Code is worth a look if your codebase is large and complex.

 You are a massive enterprise (200+ people):